arthurcerveira/Email-Function-Logger/README.md

 mult(9, 7)
 ```

-The log send by email will look like this:
+The log sent by email will look like this:

 ```
 Subject: